mediaelement/mediaelement/guidelines.md

 <a id="development"></a>
 ## Development

-Unless you are developing a fix for a reported issue, the development of a new feature follows specific conventions.
+### General Conventions

 * Tab size is **8** for indentation.
-* File name format: `mep-feature-[feature_name].js`.
 * **ALWAYS** make changes to the files in the `/src/` directory, and **NEVER** in `/build/` directory.
 This is with the sole purpose of facilitating the merging (and further, the compiling) operation, and help people to see changes more easily.
-* Test the changes with `/test/test.html`.
-Make sure you download the media files from https://github.com/johndyer/mediaelement-files and place them inside the `/media/` directory.
+* Make sure you download the necessary media files from https://github.com/johndyer/mediaelement-files and place them inside the `/media/` directory.

-* A code template to build a feature is presented below.
+### Features

+The file name for them by default is: `mediaelementplayer-feature-[feature_name].js`.

 ```javascript
 (function($) {